// what it means and what to do about it //

 All of my clients suffering from insomnia [linked to hormone imbalance or not] get magnesium on the first visit.
 There are multiple types of magnesium.
 And while I wish I could promise you could get what you need from magnesium rich foods, it is unfortunately very difficult to obtain much magnesium through food as the topsoil has become relatively magnesium deficient.
 So my recommendation is to start with topical magnesium gel and if you are ready to increase therapy talk to a practitioner about the best source + form + dosage.

 Vitamin B6, the other helper I mentioned earlier, not only supports the production of progesterone but it also also helps with GABA production.
 GABA is a neurotransmitter promoting feelings of peace and is essential for sound sleep.
 Unlike magnesium you CAN get B6 easily through food.
 Food sources of B6 include: turkey, beef, pistachios, tuna, pinto beans, and avocado.

-Hormonal sleep problems typically occur during perimenopause because of progesterone deficiency and estrogen excess.
+Hormonal sleep problems typically occur during perimenopause because of a progesterone deficiency and estrogen dominance.

 Estrogen excess causes irritability, tension, and trouble falling asleep.

-Treatment strategies for perimenopausal sleep disturbance include magnesium, B6 [as indicated above] along with an herbal superstar- Vitex Agnus Castus.
-Vitex also referred to as Chaste Berry has been shown to enhance mid-luteal production of progesterone.
+Treatment strategies for perimenopausal sleep disturbance include magnesium, B6 along with an herbal superstar- Vitex Agnus Castus.
+Vitex, also referred to as Chaste Berry, has been shown to enhance mid-luteal production of progesterone.

 And finally, hormonal sleep problems typically occur during menopause because of progesterone and estrogen deficiency.